Programs | Financial Aid | Apply | Current Students

 Brian Hoffmann, Ph.D.

-SUPREMES is an academic year program that provides selected high school students with exposure and experience to biomedical research and technology development in the Department of Biomedical Engineering at the Medical College of Wisconsin (MCW).
+SUPREMES is an academic year program that provides high school students with an educational experience in biomedical research and technology development in grant funded laboratories at the Medical College of Wisconsin (MCW), Marquette University (MU), and the Children's Hospital of Wisconsin Research Institute (CRI) in the Milwaukee metro area.
 Students will be introduced to new technologies, cutting-edge research, and exciting laboratory practices, guided and taught by highly skilled, established faculty investigators.
-This experience will provide students with the application component of biomedical science research to complement and support the theoretical information learned in the program.
-Furthermore, the student’s home academic institution may award academic credit or recognition after successful completion of the program in accordance with the institution’s policy and curriculum requirements.

-The program has two learning modules—Training and Laboratory (one module per semester).
+The program has two learning modules—Training and Laboratory Practicum

 Module 1: Training (Semester 1)

-Students will attend two, consecutive one-half day workshops per week (~6 hours total) at MCW and further their skills by understanding research technology, scientific scholarly writing, and scientific laboratory techniques/methodologies.
+Students will attend two, consecutive one-half day workshops per week (~6 hours total) at MCW and further their research understanding through state-of-the-art technology, scientific scholarly writing, and laboratory techniques/methodologies.

-Students will apply the skills developed in Module 1 during a semester-long research-based investigation in a laboratory setting either at MCW or Marquette University (MU).
-Students are required to work 6-8 hours per week in an assigned laboratory setting.
-Please note that each student needs to successfully complete all requirements in Module 1 in order to participate in Module 2.
+Students will apply the knowledge and skills developed in Module 1 during a semester-long research-based investigation in a laboratory setting at MCW, MU or CRI.
+Students are required to work a minimum of 100 hours in an assigned laboratory setting.

 The student will have the opportunity to: